ZhuJie-Juno/starter-hugo-research-group/content/publication/preprint/index.md

 ---
-title: "Association of methylenetetrahydrofolate reductase rs1801133 polymorphisms with the efficacy of methotrexate in psoriasis and methotrexate-related hepatotoxicity in psoriatic arthritis"
+title: "Association of methylenetetrahydrofolate reductase rs1801133 polymorphisms with the efficacy of methotrexate in psoriasis and methotrexate-related hepatotoxicity in psoriatic arthritis (In submission)"
 authors:
 - admin
 - Zhicheng Wang